 - control epilepsy

-- help in relaxing muscles during endoscopy procedures
+- help relax muscles during certain medical procedures (such as endoscopy)

 Recreational use of benzodiazepines

-The effects of benzodiazepines depend on the strength of the dose taken, the physiology of the person taking them and their state of mind at the time of taking the medication.
+The effects of benzodiazepines depend on the strength of the dose, the physical make-up of the person taking them and their state of mind.

 - relief from anxiety